Hirosvk/Capstone/proposal/README.md

 - [] Study Sets (vocabulary lists)
   - [] Users can create, edit, and study sets
   - [] Users can search for Study Sets created by other Users
-  - [] Each set includes the following features:
+  - [] Each Study Set includes the following features:
     - [] List
-      - [] display the list of all the vocabulary pairs
+      - [] display the list of all vocabulary pairs
     - [] Flashcards
       - [] show each vocabulary pair at a time
     - [] Test